uditalias/injex/website/docs/plugins.md

 ### `beforeRegistration`

-Called after all plugins created and just before files has been loaded.
+Called after all plugins created and just before files have loaded by the runtime.

 ### `afterRegistration`

-Called after all files has been registered to the runtime container and before modules has been created.
+Called after all files have registered to the runtime container and before modules have been created.

 ### `beforeCreateModules`